 And what about those who might be playing games with their own eternity by claiming a relationship with God and living another way?

-Not all idolatry is characterized by the worship of statues and even when it is, there are idols of the heart at play, as well.
+Are you familiar with the phrase “idols of the heart”?
+You see, not all idolatry is characterized by the worship of statues, and even when it is, there are idols of the heart at play, as well.
 We might say they are the idols behind the idols.

 God warned the nation of Israel over and over to repent and turn from their idolatry.
 Their refusal to do so took them into captivity and cost them the loss of their land, their homes, their freedom, and often their families.
-The consequences of idolatry are just as devastating today!
-So, how can we know if we have idols of the heart?
+And the consequences of idolatry are just as devastating today as they were in Old Testament times!
+In fact, the New Testament warns us repeatedly about the danger of idolatry.

 Can religion become an addiction?
 Can it offer an escape from reality?
 Worse yet, could it give someone a false sense of security concerning their relationship with God?
 What would a religious addiction look like?
 And could churches today be full of people suffering from religious addiction?